aaryanpaiva/aaryanpaiva/README.md

 👑Hi, this is Aaryan Paiva

-  My repositories contain all my projects that i have completed/ working on.
+  My repositories contain all my projects that I have completed/ working on.
     Give them a look, I would reaaly appreciate it!

-💯My only rule with all projetcs: NO CHAT GPT!!

 🧠My interests lie in solving problems by crafting solutions that utilise logic and common sense.